PayDock/mobile-sdk-doc/digital-wallet-widgets/wallettoken.md

 ## Overview

-To use your Digital Wallets, you must first generate a `wallet_token`.
-The `wallet_token` forms a part of the request body for your Applepay, GooglePay, FlyPay and Paypal initialisation.

- 1. Initialize your Wallet

-Perform a wallet initialization request to receive your ```wallet_token```.
+When the customer taps the Payment button for your Digital Wallet, the SDK triggers a callback to the Merchant app requesting a `wallet_token`.
+You must perform a wallet initialization request to receive your `wallet_token`.
 For the request you must:

 1. Ensure that you have your `x-user-secret-key`.
 You can generate this by following the instructions in our [integration guide](https://docs.paydock.com/#getting-started).